 3. Whoever scheduled is responsible for choosing the next host before the call ends.
 The host picks a random 10 minute slot and invites everyone.

 We like to pick non-standard start times like 2:37 for the chats.
 Music is a huge plus (much easier to pull off on zoom).
 On a recent meet Paul shared out a Google Jamboard(shared whiteboard) for everyone to doodle on.
 The end result was a David Hasselhoff collage… no idea how we got there.. but it was epic.
+Team building with virtual groups doesn’t have to be elaborate.
+There is value in simply hanging out with your coworkers and talking about non-work topics.

 Idea 6 – Non-Standard Slack Channels